holi-lab/NCUser/README.md

 **Step 4:** Organize training data:
 After simulation completes, dialogue data will be generated in `experiment_result/`.
 Create a new folder in `train_datasets/` and collect the simulation result folders you want to use as training data.
-- In our work, we rejection sampled only successful dialogues for training so make sure to filter all failed dialogues if you want to reproduce our results.
+- Our training code `train_fin.py` automatically rejection sample only the successful dialogues following our paper.

 The folder structure should be:
 ```